nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Events in Focuris have a unique `identifier` attached to them.

 - Identifier is an integer attribute inside the Event model, which increments each time the constructor is called.
-This means, identifier will increment irregardless of whether an Event is successfully added in EventBook.
+This means, identifier will increment regardless of whether an Event is successfully added in EventBook.
 - Identifier gets re-allocated each time Focuris restarts.
-- Identifiers never get reset or decremented in a single session.
+- Identifiers never reset or decrement in a single session.
 This ensures that even with a potential undo feature in the future, Focuris' Events are not at risk of having duplicate identifiers.
 - This implementation of an identifier which does not reset or decrement is in line with other kanban boards, such as GitHub or Jira.

 #### Design consideration: